abhijeet78880/job-automation-AI-agent/README.md

 ## Citation

-If you use Browser Use in your research or project, please cite:
+If you use Browser Use in your research or project, please mention and give credits

+<br/><br/>

 <div align="center">
 Made for with ❤️ from Abhijeet